-By offering in a single publication the definitive 1969 text, two variant versions of City, its prose origins in The Citizen and some of the left-behind poetry from which it was assembled, this landmark publication offers a unique insight into Roy Fisher's most emblematic work.
-It is supplemented with an anthology of Fisher’s own comments on City and a secondary bibliography of criticism on his profound response to changes wrought upon England’s industrial cities in the middle of the twentieth century.
+By offering in a single publication the definitive 1969 text, two variant versions of City, its prose origins in The Citizen and continuation in Then Hallucinations, as well as some of the poetry left behind, this landmark publication offers a unique insight into Roy Fisher's most emblematic work.
+It is supplemented with an anthology of Fisher’s own comments on City and a secondary bibliography of criticism on his profound response to changes wrought upon England’s industrial cities in the middle of the 20th century.

 Roy Fisher: The Long and the Short of It